If mind-brain identity theory is correct, it has great potential to unify our theories of human nature and the universe.

 Is mind the same as brain?
 Consider a pain.
-Pain is unpleasant, but nowhere in physical space.
+Pain is personally unpleasant, but nowhere in physical space.
 However, brain states all occur in physical space (the physical brain), and none of them are unpleasant.
-So pain cannot be identical to any brain-state.
-Which means mind is not the same as brain.
-Right?
+So pain cannot be a brain-state, which means mind is not the same as brain.

 It is true that what happens in the brain during pain is not itself unpleasant.
-But, a state of personal pain – a state of experiencing pain, which is always personal – is also not itself unpleasant, and based on neuroscientific evidence, does in fact occur in the brain, likely in insular and cingulate cortices (limbic system).
+But, a state of personal pain is also not itself unpleasant, and based on neuroscientific evidence, occurs in the brain.

 Pain is a certain state of experience, which we call ‘being in pain’, or ‘having a pain’.
-When I observe you in pain, I can use the same expressions to characterize your personal experience.
+When I observe you in pain, I can use the same expressions to characterise your personal experience.
 So, the word ‘pain’ refers to an experience type, not an object type.
-A pain is not a weird object felt but not visually apprehended, but a sensory, emotional and cognitive experience, which is unpleasant, hurtful, surreal, burning, throbbing, typically accompanied by injury, and so on.
+A pain is not an abstract object, but a sensory, emotional and cognitive experience, which is unpleasant, hurtful, surreal, burning, throbbing, typically accompanied by injury, and so on.